-The School of Media Arts and Studies (formerly the School of Telecommunications) offers programs of study leading to a Master of Arts in Media Arts and Studies and a Doctor of Philosophy in Mass Communication.
+The School of Media Arts and Studies offers programs of study leading to a Master of Arts in Media Arts & Studies, a Masters of Fine Arts in Communication Media Arts, and a Doctor of Philosophy in Mass Communication.
 Ohio University is a well-established, notable liberal arts university known for its commitment to graduate studies, and its high standards in research and in professional development in numerous communication disciplines.

 Earning a graduate degree in Media Arts & Studies at Ohio University provides students with the opportunity to explore specialized areas of interest, while participating in an enriching and an internationally diverse academic community.